nicholas-net/MQTTS-Pipeline/README.md

-# IoT MQTT Data Pipeline
+# IoT MQTTS Data Pipeline

 <p>A complete end-to-end IoT data pipeline built with Python.
 This project simulates a real-world IoT environment where a mock sensor device generates data, transmits it via the MQTT protocol using the Paho-MQTT library, and visualizes it on a live dashboard </strong>.</p>